centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 ### Configure Engine

+1. On the poller that will receive the data from the agent, install centreon-engine-opentelemetry package

-1. On the poller that will receive the data from the agent, create the following file:
+2. On the poller that will receive the data from the agent, create the following file:

    ```shell
    touch /etc/centreon-engine/otl_server.json
    ```

-2. Enter the following contents.
+3. Enter the following contents.
 This will allow the poller to receive the data that the agent will send.

   > The poller can work in both modes simultaneously (some agents connect to the poller, while the poller connects to some other agents).